chiraggude/stage/README.md

 * Click on "Browse" and upload the .zip
 * Activate it via the Admin > Appearance > Manage Themes

+#### Install Redux Framework plugin

-After activating the theme, you will see a notice that will prompt you to install the Redux Framework (required for the theme options panel).
-Click on "Begin Installing plugin" to download and install the plugin from www.wordpress.org.
-After install the plugin, click on "Return to the Dashboard".
+* After activating the theme, you will see a notice that will prompt you to install the Redux Framework (required for the theme options panel).
+* Click on "Begin Installing plugin" to download and install the plugin from www.wordpress.org.
+* After install the plugin, click on "Return to the Dashboard".
 Now you will see a new panel "STAGE Option" like this [screenshot](https://db.tt/fuAMDrzo).

 You can now start customizing your theme!

 If your wordpress website has content, then jump to the "Get Started" section to setup your homepage, blog page, menus etc.